scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 erroneous behaviour.
 The benefit of explicit function argument validation is that the mentioned problems should be avoided.
-Furthermore, by having such validation for functions that are part of a public API of released packages, the pacakge is made more trustworthy and user-friendly.
+Furthermore, by having such validation for functions that are part of a public API of released packages, the package is made more trustworthy and user-friendly.

 How to Test for Validity